About investing in a project

 What is the minimum and maximum amount I can invest at Lendahand?

 At Lendahand you can invest for as little as EUR 50.
 This amount can be increased in increments of 50.
-Two days after your initial payment, your investments are limited to EUR 2,500.
-Once your account has been validated (normally within 2 working days), limitations will be lifted.
+Once your account has been validated (normally within 2 working days), you can really start investing.

 Lendahand recommends that you only invest amounts that you can responsibly justify (AFM advices not to invest more in crowdfunding than 10% of funds available).
 Furthermore, we strongly discourage funders from investing with borrowed money.